Kimbo00/Hytale-server-docker-compose/README.md

 ## Optional: Scheduled restarts (sidecar “restarter”)

-Docker Compose does not include a built-in “restart every 12 hours” timer.
-A sidecar container can handle scheduled restarts by using the Docker socket to restart the server container.
+Docker Compose does include a built-in “restart every 12 hours” timer.
+If you don't need it, just remove the hytale-restarter service.

 ### Security note